 It is the oldest street in Australia. but today it’s one of the busiest ones.
 Sydney Town Hall (1869) is a major city landmark to see like St. Andrew’s Cathedral (1868).
 There are also lots of Unique building to see around George Street, Don’t forget to get there!

 Sydney is one of the most touristic places on Oceania.
 Please share your experiences in the comment section!
+Also, feel free to share ask your question about the city.
+I hope that this Sydney Guide will help you to plan your time in the city.
 Have a nice time in Sydney!